nais/doc/docs/security/auth/idporten/sidecar.md

 * If your endpoint(s) accepts a minimum of `Level3` authentication, you must also accept `Level4`.
 * The inverse should be rejected.
 That is, applications expecting `Level4` authentication should _NOT_ accept tokens with `acr=Level3`.

+## Next Steps

+The access token that Wonderwall provides should only be accepted and used by your application.

+In order to access other applications, you should exchange the token in order to get a new token that is correctly scoped to access a given application.

+For ID-porten, use the [token exchange grant](../concepts/protocols.md#token-exchange-grant) to do this.

+[JWT]: ../concepts/tokens.md#jwt